contextmap/contextmap/README.md

 The properties are scanned at compile-time.
 The overview of a component contains the following details:

-- **System name** is based on the property `contextmap.scan.systemName` from the package.json file, or you can override this by passing it as argument `systemName`
+- **System name** is based on the property `contextmap.scan.systemName` from the package.json file, or you can override this by passing it as argument `systemName`, if neither are defined then it falls back to a default value i.e. "Other"
 - **Component name** is based on the property `name` from the package.json file, or you can override this by passing it as argument `componentName`
 - **Component aliases** are based on the property `contextmap.scan.aliases` from the package.json file.
   This is an array of aliases used for the component.
 You can use this for example when you have an old name and new name for the same component,